 An iconic ship like porthole window decorates this vertical wood plank door, below left, along with a curved corner canopy and a recessed vertical glass block window.
 This setback corner entrance, below right, has a large corner stucco canopy and an echoing curved corner stepped porch with a very unique curved metal speed line railing.
 Fluted speed lines below the roof and a glass block window provide more decoration along with etched speed lines in the stucco along the porch and front facade.

 A chevron atop a glass block window, below left, accents the front facade and stepped roofline.
 The horizontal vent and stucco canopy provide additional horizontal emphasis.
 Several Miraloma Park designs include porthole windows in the facade, some with one or more speed lines.
 Instead of a porthole window, this home, below right, has a metal circle with speed lines accenting the smooth facade.
 Delicate speed lines are etched below the roofline and the corner window.
-A speed line balcony enhances the side window so that both sides of this angled corner house have ornamentation.
+A speed line balcony enhances the side window, as well as stucco lines on the corner, so that both sides of this angled corner house have ornamentation.

 A few more examples of Moderne touches: